nishantkabra123/BookStore/README.md

 # BookStore

-A project using Java,Javascript to manage and upload books
+A project using Java,Javascript,HTML,MySQL to manage and upload books